Scams That Target the Elderly: How To Spot and Prevent Elderly Abuse

 - Contacting banks and credit card companies to close accounts or change PIN numbers

-- Changing passwords for internet-based accounts
+- Changing passwords for internet-based accounts (consider using a password manager for enhanced security)

 - Changing locks and alarm codes in the home